Supporting company directors during COVID-19

-- Raising additional finance –Many businesses will be in need of an injection of funds over the coming months as previously guaranteed income dries up yet outgoings and overheads remain constant as government support measures taper off.
+- Raising additional finance –Many businesses will be in need of an injection of funds over the coming months as income is taking time to return to previous levels, yet outgoings and overheads remain constant as government support measures taper off.
 We can assist with a variety of additional finance options including invoice factoring and discounting, traditional high street loans, asset finance, as well as more niche lending alternatives.
 We understand time is of the essence in these situations and once the need for funding becomes apparent it is imperative this is actioned in a timely manner.
 Using our established network of lenders we can source this funding swiftly, getting much-needed funds into your company so they can be put to immediate use.

-- Emergency funding via the Coronavirus Business Interruption Loan Scheme, Bounce Back Loans, or The Future Fund – Announced at the budget, the Coronavirus Business Interruption Loan Scheme (CBILS) temporarily replaces the existing Enterprise Finance Guarantee Scheme, and is designed to ease access to business funding.
-A variety of finance products are covered by the CBILS including traditional loans, overdrafts, asset and invoice finance, with both short- and long-term options available.
-Personal guarantees will not be required for loans up to £250,000 and they are interest free for the first 12 months.
-Our specialist business finance team can advise on the most appropriate funding channel for your specific needs - which may be through CBILS, a bounce back loan, or another finance channel - before sourcing competitive terms from across the lending arena.
+- Emergency funding via the Coronavirus Business Interruption Loan Scheme, Bounce Back Loans, or The Future Fund – Our specialist business finance team can advise on the most appropriate funding channel for your specific needs - which may be through CBILS, a bounce back loan, or another finance channel - before sourcing competitive terms from across the lending arena.
 We can also provide advice on the recently announced funding scheme aimed at small businesses experiencing acute financial distress who have been locked out of previously announced finance packages.